 By 1916 Paul Waples was director of three banks, chairman of the Democratic state executive committee, a supporter of the Union Gospel Mission and the YMCA, owned interests in lumber companies and the coal mine at Thurber, was a trustee of Texas A&M University.
-He had helped to persuade Swift and Armour to build in Fort Worth in 1902 and General Motors in 1916.
+He had helped to persuade Swift and Armour to build in Fort Worth in 1902 and Chevrolet in 1916.

 He had been chairman of the executive committee of the 1904 St. Louis World’s Fair.

 On the morning of November 15, 1916 Paul Waples was sitting in the back seat of his car as his chauffeur drove down the drive of his estate toward the Fort Worth-Dallas Pike en route to Waples’s office in Fort Worth.

 To get to the pike, the car had to cross both the railroad tracks and the interurban track.